Generated models¶

 generated module carries a header recording the lexicon-tree hash it was

-merely semantically equivalent.
+semantically equivalent.

 For the operational steps (vendoring a lexicon tree, regenerating, and running the check) see the codegen guide.